 NOW ACTIVELY SEEKING PLAYERS!
 Can be played via internet with The Roll20.net System.
-I can also play in your location if you have several players, or at my home in Clifton, TX.
+I can also play in your location if you have several players, or at my home in Waco, TX.

 Survivors! is a D20 zombie apocalypse role playing game (RPG) where you get to try your hand at being a survivor.
 As you read through the various materials for this game you will discover that they occasionally are not politically correct nor will they ever be.
 You know how you get to see great action movies were the zombies are running rampant and the humans fight back and win because they are all super badasses?
 Well, you won’t be.
 The zombies will definitely be running rampant, you might fight back, you might win, but you will absolutely not be a super badass.
 This isn’t a game where you design a character and the GM (Game Master) just sighs and says, “Congratulations, you win.”
 If you are looking for that, please move on.
 Now, if you want to really test yourself then you will love Survivors! as you play an average person facing the horror their world has become.
 Don’t like playing average people?
 No worries, you probably won’t be playing him or her for long as characters tend to die a lot, a LOT, in this game.
 That’s why you have such a nice, handy spreadsheet that does all the work for you to be able make a new character with, thus allowing you to replace your dead character quickly.

 If your GM is running you in Survivors! then it’s a sure bet that he or she is a sadistic bastard and probably not really your friend.
 That doesn’t mean it won’t be fun though!
 It is strongly recommended that a little trophy of some kind be designated and awarded at the end of each night for the best/most dramatic death scene.
 Just a (somewhat random) thought.